sindresorhus/got/readme.md

 #### got.ParseError

 When server response code is 2xx, and parsing body fails.
-Includes `response` property.
+Includes a `response` property.

 #### got.HTTPError

 When the server response code is not 2xx.
-Includes `response` property.
+Includes a `response` property.

 #### got.MaxRedirectsError

 When the server redirects you more than ten times.
-Includes `response` property.
+Includes a `response` property.

 #### got.UnsupportedProtocolError